bitrise-io/devcenter/_articles/en/reviews/github-checks.md

 You can easily get to your app's page on Bitrise.
 If you click on the build summary or on **View more details on Bitrise Checks** link on the **Checks** tab, you'll quickly get to your app's Build page.

-Another nice-to-have came up, probably for next week, if you required status checks before merging on GitHub, you need to modify it to \`Bitrise\` instead of \`ci/bitrise/…\`, to be able to merge PRs.

 ### Switching to Bitrise Checks

-If you have been using status checks on pull requests prior to merging for a while, it must have been the `ci/bitrise/...` check system.
+If you have been already using status checks on pull requests prior to merging, it must have been the `ci/bitrise/...` check system.
 To be able to use Bitrise Checks, you have to manually switch from `ci/bitrise/...` to **Bitrise** to access those detailed checks.
 Let's see how!

 ![](/img/checks-pending.png)